 As of August 1, the State of Colorado has passed a new law that non-citizens, both documented and undocumented, turning up at the DMV for their first drivers license, will be issued with a different license.
 One with a black band across the top.
 Even though we still pass the same tests, and provide even more information to the DMV than American citizens do, we will not be able to use this driver’s license as Federal ID any more.
 To travel domestically, we will have to use our passport.
 The drivers license won’t be accepted.

 I’m a pasty white, white woman.
 White all the way.
 Brown hair, brown eyes, Aussie accent.
 Pretty freaking charming.
-I like having my Colorado license because it makes me even more normal, acceptable and average.
+I like having my Colorado license because it makes me even more normal, acceptable and average, and there’s no such question as where do I call for DVLA complaints, because I know the number well.
 Believe it or not, I don’t always want to talk about Australia, about how you’ll be killed by the wildlife, or how someone’s aunt is living in Adelaide.
 Sometimes I just want to board a plane and zone out.
 With my Colorado license, all these things are just easier.

 It sucks that when my next visa renewal comes up, I’ll be getting a State-issued ID that won’t get me that affordance any more.
 My kids will also need them.
 We’re all traveling on passports, even if we were to fly from Denver to Colorado Springs.
 That’s roll-your-eyes-and-sigh irritating.
 We’ll all have the same drivers license with the same benefits as undocumented citizens.
 Doesn’t seem very fair to me.